Affordable Housing: Defining the Problem

 Luxury development + time

-In profit machine terms, the following happens: The building was almost certainly developed with borrowed money.
-After the mortgage is repaid, the largest expense goes away, which the machine initially pockets as a profit margin.
+True luxury development is, by definition, the newest, shiniest thing.
+While some luxury developments remain luxury thanks to successful iconic design or meticulous maintenance, most fall out of favor.
 Over time, the building ages, and maintenance costs stack up.
-This starts to deflate the profit margin until the machine rebels and slashes the maintenance costs to stabilize the profit margin.
+This starts to deflate the profit margin, creating an incentive to slash the maintenance costs as the fastest way to address the problem.
 This is the beginning of the building’s death spiral.
-With poor maintenance, the worn building scares away some high-paying customers, which deflates the profit margin further, which further reduces money allocated to maintenance, which scares away even more high-paying customers.
-After a dozen or so such loops, the building finds itself affordable.
-There, it hopefully stabilizes as affordable, but it often continues to spiral until it reaches a derelict state: affordable, but substandard.
+With poor maintenance, the building scares away some high-paying customers, which deflates the profit margin further, which further reduces money allocated to maintenance, which scares away even more high-paying customers, and so on.
+After a dozen or so such loops, the building finds itself affordable or even derelict.

-Affordable Scheme #3: Mass Housing
+Affordable Scheme #3: Regulator

-The government is the biggest cog in the Profit Machine, by design.
-The government fulfills regulatory functions to keep the Profit Machine healthy, and it must be bigger and more powerful than any other cog to do so.
-Fulfilling regulatory functions and keeping the Profit Machine healthy is like feeding broccoli to a toddler.
+The government is, by design, a regulator and the biggest cog in the Profit Machine.
+A regulator is responsible for keeping Profit Machine healthy, and it must be bigger and more powerful than any other cog to do so.
+Keeping the Profit Machine healthy is like feeding broccoli to a toddler.
 Tantrums and setbacks are inevitable, but we must persist.
-Unfortunately, since the 1950s, we haven’t persisted much.
-One regulatory function of the government after another yields to the tantrums or gets subverted by them.
-Among the relinquished regulatory functions was mass housing, aka the Projects, which we will explore now.
+Unfortunately, in the US, we haven’t persisted since the 1950s.
+One regulatory function of the government after another yielded to the tantrums or got subverted.
+Among the relinquished regulatory functions was the government’s solution to affordable housing - the Mass Housing (aka the Projects), which we will explore now.

 Refulator develops and keeps large volumes of affordable housing at a loss to boost the profits of other market sectors.